MedAI-Vision/CMR-AI/readme.md

 ## Usage of CNN-LSTM

 The data preparation remains unchanged.

-Set to CNN-LSTM directory: `cd ./CNN-LSTM`
+Set to CNN-LSTM directory: `cd ./CNN-LSTM`.
+Pretrained model is in the `frame` directory.

 To train a CNN-LSTM model with 4GPUs, run:
 `CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 train.py `